One of the most important aspects of any college application is the personal statement.

 For many students, this is also the most challenging.
 But it doesn’t have to be!

 Write Early, Write Often.

 Sure, you can wait until October or November and go into essay-writing cold; or you can start getting warmed up early.

 And when better to warm up than in summer?

-These summer writing exercises will help you stretch out those writing muscles and get into the application mindset in July and August – which will lead to better essays (and less writer’s block) in the fall!
+The summer writing exercises below will help you stretch out those writing muscles and get into the application mindset in July and August – which will lead to better essays (and less writer’s block) in the fall!